-Our story instalment #4 ‘Aussies in France’ is a memoir of incidents and observations of our life in France, like the importance of the ‘right’ Saint; the power of a stick pin; styled by a French supermarket and “Madame, your chimney’s on fire”…
+Our French Life Story Instalment #4 ‘Aussies in France’ is a memoir of incidents and observations of our life in France, like the importance of the ‘right’ Saint; the power of a stick pin; styled by a French supermarket and “Madame, your chimney’s on fire”…

 We read the local advertisement, checked the date, double checked the date and when the time came, dressed ourselves head to foot in the warmest clothes and headed out in the dark with snow steadily falling to find the little village that was putting on the school play we had seen advertised in a local Tabac.
 We had dashed into the Tabac on our way home from the butchers to pick up last minute fresh baguettes, stinky oozy cheese and obligatory wine.

 I, and the three kids (Paul was back in Australia working for another week) had been looking forward to watching the school children perform their play, further immerse ourselves in village life and generally have a family night out.
 We were not going to let the snow stop us – NO we were going to have some family fun.

 Carefully driving on the narrow country lanes with snow piled high both sides, barely able to see because of the reflecting light, we slowly made our way to the village on the flyer, or as we thought, the village on the flyer!

 Alas, when we arrived it all seemed very quiet, no cars in the square, no town lights … where was everyone?
 Were we too late?
 No, we had left in plenty of time to negotiate the roads on this dismal evening.